vrpisharody/GetClnData/CourseProject/README.md

 Course Project:
 ===============

 This project is in completion of the Course Project assignment of Getting and Cleaning Data course on Coursera.
-This course project has three files on this repo.
+This course project has four files on this repo.
 They are:

 1. run_analysis.R
 2. data_mean_std_desc.txt